ritikagoud/ritikagoud/README.md

 ## Contact

-If you're working on something where the AI output needs to be reliable rather than just plausible — or if you want to talk about ML, computer vision, or software engineering — I'm reachable on LinkedIn.
+If you're working on something where the AI output needs to be reliable rather than just plausible — or if you want to talk about ML or software engineering — I'm reachable on LinkedIn.

 <div align="center">